Readless

 Premium OnlyAll Platforms

-$9.99/month (as of April 2026)
+Readwise Full at $9.99/month billed annually (as of May 2026)

 Readwise Reader is the most comprehensive read-it-later app, packing in every feature you could want: web articles, newsletters, PDFs, ebooks, RSS feeds, YouTube transcripts, and social media posts.
 It's designed for serious readers who highlight extensively and want AI assistance.